Transportation to SLO CAL

 Current Travel Conditions

-Highway 1: Please note that all SLO CAL Highway 1 destinations are open and accessible via Highway 1 from the south.
+Highway 1: Please note that Highway 1 is completely open in SLO CAL and all destinations are open and accessible via Highway 1 from the south.
 If coming into SLO CAL from the north or traveling north into Monterey County, please be advised of the following:

-• Highway 1 is closed from Ragged Point (NW SLO County) to the Big Sur Ranger Station just before the Pfeiffer Canyon Bridge.
+• Highway 1 is closed 4.6 miles north of Ragged Point (NW SLO County) at Salmon Creek, just past the ranger station, to the Big Sur Ranger Station just before the Pfeiffer Canyon Bridge.

 • Additionally, Highway 1 will be closed in Monterey County until further notice to replace the Pfeiffer Canyon Bridge, located one mile south of Big Sur.